EmilWallin/MockProductWebsite/README.md

 # Mock product website

-Made with pure HTML and CSS.
+* Made with pure HTML and CSS.
+* Works best on Chrome.